-Charlie leads acquisition activities in Japan.
-He sources new investment opportunities for GSSG Solar and has overseen the diligence of over 3.0 GW of utility-scale opportunities in Japan.
-Charlie spent 5 years at SunEdison where he was most recently a Director of M&A within the Global Special Situations Group where he sourced and evaluated the preliminary financial, technical and strategic attractiveness of solar projects and led the acquisition of over 1 GW of project pipeline.
-He joined SunEdison in the distributed energy program and was an architect of SunEdison’s Channel Partner Program, which added over 100 MW of projects in the commercial sector.
+Charlie leads origination and acquisition activities.
+As a co-founder at GSSG Solar, he sources new investment opportunities for GSSG Solar and has overseen the diligence of over 4.0 GW of utility-scale opportunities in Japan.
+Charlie spent 5 years at SunEdison where he was most recently a Director of M&A within the Global Special Situations Group where he sources and evaluated the preliminary financial, technical and strategic attractiveness of solar projects and led the acquisition of over 2 GW of project pipeline.
+He joined SunEdison in the distributed energy program and was an architect of SunEdison’s Channel Partner Program, which asses over 100 MW of projects in the commercial sector.
 Prior to SunEdison, Charlie was an FP&A analyst at Mervyn’s department store, where he developed the solar program for their store rooftops.
 Charlie earned his B.A. from Truman State University and was a member of the collegiate soccer team.
 Charlie also holds an MBA from the University of San Francisco.

 Adrian manages the valuation team at GSSG that develops and audits the financial models used in structuring and valuation for each GSSG project and portfolio.
-He has overseen the valuation of close to 3 GW of pipeline and manages the tax and debt structuring of each of the Company’s projects.
+Since joining as a co-founder in 2013, he has overseen the valuation of over 4 GW of pipeline and manages the tax and debt structuring of each of the Company’s projects (including successful duct syndication in both Mexico and Japan).
 He also performs most of the policy research in both the U.S. and Japanese markets.
 Adrian graduated phi beta kappa from Stanford University with a degree in earth systems and a minor in economics.
-He was the Lorry I. Lokey intern at Environmental Defense Fund and conducted carbon cycle research on the remote Pacific island of Palmyra Atoll.
+He was the Lorry I. Lokey intern at Environmental Defense Fund and conducted carbon cycle research on the remote Pacific Island of Palmyra Atoll.

 Nina manages the corporate finance activities of GSSG and its affiliates, including tax, accounting and compliance matters.
 For over a decade, she has actively worked in accounting and tax roles providing leadership and strategic direction on financial operations.
 Prior to joining GSSG, she held lead accounting positions with private investment firms managing diversified portfolios in the energy and real estate markets.
 Nina holds a BBA in Finance from the University of North Texas and a Masters in Accountancy from Texas State University.